AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/ATTRIBUTETYPELIB_STRING.md

 CAEX_CLASSModel_TagNames.ATTRIBUTETYPELIB_STRING Field
 ======================================================
-AutomationML 2.1 APIThe TypeName of the CAEX-Element 'AttributeTypeLib'.
+The TypeName of the CAEX-Element 'AttributeTypeLib'.
 The CAEX-Wrappers are [AttributeTypeLibType][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)